Why and How to Bring Statistics Into Your Speech

 For example, if I told you Snapchat has 170 million daily users, you might think that is a huge number for a social app.
 However, if I also told you Facebook has 1.37 billion daily users, this allows you to interpret the statistic in a more meaningful context.

-Here are some tips to bringing your statistic into your speech:
+Here are some tips for bringing your statistic into your speech:

 - Compare how the statistic changes over time.
 The most powerful aspect may be to see how the value has changed from one week to the next, or from one year to the next.